B-AROL-O/RAMIE-RAD_AI_Messing_In_Earthworks/README.md

 ## Documentation

 Designs marked with '*(not qualifying for hackaton)* ' are older recycled design that are here for documentation, instruction and completeness purposes and are not qualifying for the scope of the hackaton.
+They are either taken as is, or lightly/heavily adapted to serve for the scope of the Hackaton.

 ### Board Motor Screen